2023 Best Value Journalism Bachelor's Degree Schools in the Rocky Mountains Region

 Full Journalism at University of Wyoming Report

-You’ll join some of the best and brightest minds around you if you attend Colorado State University - Fort Collins.
-The school came in at #4 on this year’s Best Value Journalism Bachelor’s Degree Schools in the Rocky Mountains Region list.
-Located in the city of Fort Collins, Colorado State is a public college with a fairly large student population.
+The excellent bachelor’s degree programs at Colorado State University - Fort Collins helped the school earn the #4 place on this year’s ranking of the best value journalism schools in the Rocky Mountains Region .
+Located in the medium-sized city of Fort Collins, Colorado State is a public school with a fairly large student population.

 Full Journalism at Colorado State University - Fort Collins Report

 A rank of #5 on this year’s list means University of Northern Colorado is a great value for journalism students working on their bachelor’s degree.
-Located in the midsize city of Greeley, University of Northern Colorado is a public college with a large student population.
+Located in the city of Greeley, University of Northern Colorado is a public college with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at CU - Boulder are $38,358 a year.
 On average, journalism graduates from CU - Boulder take out $15,731 in student loans while working on their Bachelor's Degree.